 With leaves changing from green to a broad spectrum of autumn hues, Indiana enters what many believe to be its most beautiful time of year.
 And while some leaf peepers plan long car rides to catch a glimpse of the changing seasons, Hamilton County, Indiana residents and visitors enjoy fall colors up close and at a slower pace by pedaling, jogging, and strolling on the Monon Trail.

-Those who do take to the trail for fall outings will find that the Monon has been augmented over the last few months.
-Most notably, perhaps, a new bridge has opened over State Road 32 in Westfield – allowing for an easier connection to the recent extension to Sheridan – and Carmel added to the already impressive trail infrastructure in its Arts and Design District and Midtown.
+Those who do take to the trail for fall outings will find that the Monon has been augmented over the last few years.
+Most notably, perhaps, a bridge opened over State Road 32 in Westfield – allowing for an easier connection to the recent extension to Sheridan – and Carmel added to the already impressive trail infrastructure in its Arts and Design District and Midtown.

 How to Access the Monon Trail

 You can access the Monon from any number of places, but if you want a starting point with plenty of parking, restrooms, and other amenities, choose from the trailheads at 96th Street, Carmel’s Central Park, Rohrer Road, Greyhound Pass, Quaker Park just off of State Road 32 and around Westfield’s Grand Park Sports Campus.
 The best part?
 All of these places give you a great place to begin your leaf peeping, as they’re all located near long sections of tree-lined trail.
 You’ll feel like you’re passing through an autumnal tunnel.

 Take a look at this Monon Trail map to see what attractions might prompt you to choose one location over another, and then start your adventure.
 Plan for a long experience or a short one; with more than 20 miles of things to see and do and lots of starting, stopping, and diverting options, you can spend as much or as little time on the trail as you want.